 Probably the most well-known bridge in Stillwater is the historic lift bridge.
 This old bridge connects Wisconsin and Minnesota and is one of two operating lift bridges left in Minnesota.
 Do you know where the other lift bridge is that’s still in operation?
 Two points if you guessed one of my other favorite Minnesota cities of Duluth.

-Starting in June 2020, there is a five mile loop that allows bikers, runners, and walkers to travel over the St. Croix Crossing bridge and the historic lift bridge.
+Starting in summer 2020, there is a five mile loop that allows bikers, runners, and walkers to travel over the St. Croix Crossing bridge and the historic lift bridge.
 The St. Croix River Crossing Loop Trail is a fantastic way to enjoy the scenery along the river and the historic buildings of downtown Stillwater.

 Need a bigger adventure?
 Or maybe you ate all of your ice cream at Nelson’s?
 Your family can bike from downtown Stillwater all the way to the state capital of St. Paul.
 Your journey from Stillwater will start on the Brown’s Creek state bike trail and continue onto the Gateway Trail.
 The trail is mostly level and 25 miles long.
 Once you get to St. Paul, maybe you’ll be ready to eat a Juicy Lucy or to begin another five adventures!